tiagodc/TreeLS/README.md

 - Tree detection at plot level
 - Tree region assignment
-- Stem points detection at single tree and plot levels
+- Stem detection and denoising
-- Stem segmentation at single tree and plot levels
+- Stem segmentation
 - Forest inventory
 - Research and other applications